-If you’ve even thought about buying a house, you’ve thought about mortgage rates.
+If you’ve even thought about buying a house, you’ve thought about a mortgage rate.
 They’re such a significant part of the home buying process that even people who aren’t seriously thinking about buying for a few years have spent time considering them.

 But mortgage rates can be confusing, especially if you’re a first-time homebuyer.
-Even if you haven’t seriously started looking yet, knowing what mortgage rates are and what influences them can be hugely beneficial.
+Even if you haven’t seriously started looking yet, knowing what a mortgage rate is and what influences it can be hugely beneficial.

 In this article, you’ll learn about what mortgage rates are, how they’re determined, what influences them, and some tips and tricks for attaining the best rates.

 The phrase “mortgage rate” refers to the interest rate that your lender charges you on a home loan.
 Most people take out a mortgage, or home loan, because they can’t afford to buy a house outright.
 And that’s okay!
 Houses are extremely large purchases, and they’re meant to be lived in for years or even decades – so for most people, taking out a loan makes sense.